GianRondo91/Rentail-Movie/README.md

 </div>

-# Proyect - Rental of Movies and Series
+# Project - Rental of Movies and Series

 ## 📝 Table of Contents